based-ghost/react-functional-select/README.md

 - [Demo](https://based-ghost.github.io/react-functional-select/)
 - [Stories source code](./__stories__)

-<em>You can find a similar example, along with others, in the storybook..</em>

 ```jsx
 import { Select } from 'react-functional-select';
 import React, { useState, useEffect, useCallback } from 'react';